Avignon, France. A city that looks as if it is straight out of a storybook.

 Best Budget Hotels in Avignon

-Régina Boutique Hotel – clean and quiet hotel that makes a perfect base to explore the city.
+Régina Boutique Hotel – clean and quiet hotel that makes a perfect base to explore the city for your 3-day trip.

 Hôtel Les Corps Saints – this 2-star hotel is conveniently located a short walk away from to the most important attractions in Avignon such as Papal Palace or Musée du Petit Palais.